 - The Complete Guide to Choosing a Light Therapy Device and

 - The Shortcut Guide to Choosing a Light Therapy Device

 How Red Light Therapy Works

 Our bodies absorb light in photoreceptors.
+A popular but contested theory is that the mitochondria absorb photons.
 When we absorb enough light of the right color, the body kicks off a cascade of healing events.

 Why Home Light Therapy is Now So Popular